Migue8gl/Genetic-and-Memetic-Algorithms/README.md

 - AGE: The main difference with the generational variant is that this algorithm cross two parents once each generation.
 Only two parents will be crossed and under a certain probability their son will be mutated.
 If the children are better than the worse individuals in the current generation, they replace them.
 There is no elitism.

 - AM: Memetic algorithms are a combination between genetic algorithms and local search.
 There will be 3 variations for each genetic algorithm:
-      * 1) local search applied to all the poblation.
+      * 1) local search applied to all the population.
       * 2) local search applied to certain indiviuals with a probability of 0.1%.
       * 3) local search applied to the best indiviuals with a probability of 0.1%.